Jasperav/Catalytic/README.md

 - Call `scylla_orm_table_to_struct::generate`
 - Build the project

+An example of the structure of the generated code for table 'child' is:

+- Child: a `struct` with owned values.
+Can be converted to ChildRef, PrimaryKey and PrimaryKeyRef
+- ChildRef: a `struct` where the values are all borrowed.
+This `struct` can perform insertions.
+Can be converted to Child, PrimaryKey and PrimaryKeyRef
+- PrimaryKey: a `struct` which holds the owned values of the primary key fields of Child.
+Can be converted to PrimaryKeyRef.
+- PrimaryKeyRef: a `struct` where the values are all borrowed.
+This `struct` can perform updates, deletions and selects.
+Can be converted to PrimaryKey
+- UpdatableColumn: an `enum` which holds the enum variants with owned values of columns that can be updated.
+Can be converted to UpdatableColumnRef.
+- UpdatableColumnRef: an `enum` where the values are all borrowed.
+This is used by PrimaryKeyRef for updates.
+Can be converted to UpdatableColumn.

 ### Macros
 Crate `scylla_orm_macro` holds several macros that can be used to ensure compile/type checked queries.
 Examples on how this can be used can be found in [lib.rs](/scylla_orm_table_to_struct/example/src/lib.rs), method `qmd`.